kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 31+/Session 31 - The Undead of Temut (12-15-25).md

 		- Is your leader waiting inside Temut for us?
 I shant say.
 - Girls went to investigate first/stealth
 	- Patrols in town, chatter.
 Human.
 Shouting.
 Tarps moving around.
 Getting things moving around for tomorrow.
 They'll start their watches.
+		- Lots of cages under the tarps, 1 large, 6 small surrounding.